About the *Apothecary.

 American Herbalist Guild Registered Herbalist (2018).

-Without regulation, American herbalists are held to the standard of the American Herbalists Guild, which has strict educational, ethical, and continuing education requirements for it’s professional members.
-There are other herbal professional associations throughout North America which also have high standards and wonderful practitioners within them, but since I travel between the US and Canada the AHG was the most appropriate for me.
+Without regulation, American herbalists are held to the standard of the American Herbalists Guild, which has strict educational, ethical, and continuing education expectations for its professional members.
+There are other herbal professional associations throughout North America which also have high standards and wonderful practitioners within them, but since I travel between the US and Canada the AHG was the most appropriate choice for me.

 Diploma of Phytotherapy, issued by Pacific Rim College, 2017.